COME JOIN US ON DECEMBER 5, OF EVERY YEAR

 while serving at Fort Lauderdale during 1942 – 1945

-The Naval Air Station Fort Lauderdale Historical Association
+The Naval Air Station Fort Lauderdale Historical Association & Museum

 proudly salutes all of the service members who died